How Medical 3D Printing is Gaining Ground in Top U.S. Hospitals

 One of the key benefits of virtual 3D anatomical models and 3D Printing is that they enable radiologists to use advanced analysis, which consequently helps surgeons evaluate better treatment decisions, and plan their surgeries more accurately.
 Anatomical models attract experts from many specialties as they can provide a better understanding of the anatomical structures and pathologies.
 Additionally, 3D-printed patient-specific anatomical models support surgeons during consultations with their patients and their families, when explaining their condition.

-3D Printing can also be used as an educational tool for medical students and residents in explaining complex medical cases.
+3D Printing in healthcare can also be used as an educational tool for medical students and residents in explaining complex medical cases.
 For example, being able to hold a model and view the pathology of a disease from different angles, helps students understand the steps involved in a surgery more clearly.

 Out of the top 20 hospitals as ranked by U.S. News and World Report, 16 have implemented a medical 3D printing strategy using Materialise Mimics technology.